 Promotions like this encourage customers to buy by sweetening the deal.
-They’re especially persuasive if the bonus you offer is something you normally sell, because then shoppers can see its actual dollar value added value right on your site.
+They’re especially persuasive if the bonus you offer is something you normally sell, because then shoppers can see its actual dollar value right on your site.

 Marketing coach Amy Porterfield adds a bonus bundle, with an invitation to one of her live events, access to a private Facebook group, Q&A sessions, and a variety of downloads.
 Adding a bonus can be a good way to stand out if several other affiliates are promoting the same product.

 Keep things legal and above board

 For example, the financial independence bloggers at Frugalwoods offer this disclosure: “Frugalwoods sometimes publishes affiliate endorsements and advertisements, which means that if you click on a link and buy something, Frugalwoods might receive a percentage of the sale, at no extra cost to you.
-We only write about, and promote, products that we believe in.
+We only write about and promote products that we believe in.
 We promise not to tell you about stuff that’s dumb.”

 If you need help figuring out what language to use in a disclaimer, it’s worth taking time to consult a lawyer.

 What makes the site unique is that it covers a variety of ordinary items, giving top picks at three different price points.
-BuzzFeed’s reviews are quite thorough, which provides lots of value to the reader.
-Here’s arecent post on toilet paper and another on women’s white t-shirts.
+BuzzFeed’s product reviews are quite thorough, which provides lots of value to the reader.
+Here’s a post on toilet paper and another on women’s white t-shirts as examples.